Marker Logo

 Erected by Missouri River Outfitters Chapter of the Santa Fe Trail Association.

 Location.
 38° 54.408′ N, 94° 36.474′ W. Marker is in Kansas City, Missouri, in Jackson County.
 It is in Verona Hills.
-Marker is at the intersection of State Line Road and Santa Fe Trail, on the right when traveling north on State Line Road.
+It is at the intersection of State Line Road and Santa Fe Trail, on the right when traveling north on State Line Road.
 These markers can only be approached by car if trvelling north on State Line Road.
 Touch for map.
 Marker is in this post office area: Kansas City MO 64145, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Trail Remnants (about 600 feet away, measured in a direct line); Oregon and California National Historical Trails / Santa Fe National Historic Trail (about 600 feet away); New Santa Fe (about 600 feet away); a different marker also named New Santa Fe (about 600 feet away); Trail Hazards (approx. 2.1 miles away); Amache Prowers (approx. 2.2 miles away); James Beckwourth (approx. 2.2 miles away); Jim Bridger (approx. 2.3 miles away).
+(about 600 feet away); a different marker also named New Santa Fe (about 600 feet away); Santa Fe Christian Church (about 600 feet away); Trail Hazards (approx. 2.1 miles away); Amache Prowers (approx. 2.2 miles away); James Beckwourth (approx. 2.2 miles away); Jim Bridger (approx. 2.3 miles away).
 Touch for a list and map of all markers in Kansas City.

 More about this marker.
 The red granite marker is on the north side of Santa Fe Trail and the Limestone marker is on the south side.